Oluwabukunmii/Oluwabukunmii/README.md

 **Backend Engineer | ASP.NET Core | Performance-focused APIs**

-I am an intermediate Backend Engineer.
-I started my journey in networking and I blend my network perspective with backend development.
+I am an intermediate Backend Engineer with a background in networking.
+I blend my network perspective with backend development.
 I am focused and all for building systems that are clean, efficient, and optimized for performance, with a deep appreciation for how applications interact with networks and infrastructure.I am constantly learning and growing, and I am committed to evolving into a more advanced backend engineer.

 ---